 How to Start a PTA/PTO in Your School | A Step-by-Step Guide

-PTA or PTO stands for Parent-Teacher Association or Parent-Teacher Organization.
-These groups form to incorporate parents into the school and community.
-Members of a PTO or PTA are parents of students in a school.
+Parent-Teacher Associations (PTAs) or Parent-Teacher Organizations (PTOs) are groups formed to incorporate parents into the school and community.
+Members of a PTO or PTA are parents and teachers.

-Parents’ involvement in these groups gives them the chance to play a significant role in their children’s education.
+Parents’ involvement in these groups gives them the chance to play a significant role in their children’s education and support enriching activities at the school.
 It also allows schools to alleviate some of the stress that comes with running a school.
 Generally, PTAs and PTOs develop goals to provide scholarships or educational experiences for their children.
-But these goals require management and fundraising skills.
+They are also responsible for raising the funds needed to support these initiatives.

 13 Steps to Starting a PTA or PTO in Your School

 Starting a PTO or PTA benefits parents, students, and the school.
-Parents who have a stronger impact on their children’s education offer more chances for kids to succeed.
-PTOs and PTAs must follow specific steps to legally start a group and run it successfully.
+Parents who have a stronger impact on their children’s education create more chances for kids to succeed and are often more closely involved in their children’s schoolwork.
+PTOs and PTAs must follow specific steps to legally form and run such a group.

 1. Speak with Other Parents